 What makes Google Wifi different?

 - Traditional routers weren't designed for all the different ways we use Wi-Fi today.
-Walls and distance make it difficult for a single router to send a strong signal to every room in your home, resulting in slow Wi-Fi and dead zones.
+Walls and distance make it difficult for a single router to send a strong signal to every room in your home, which results in slow Wi-Fi and dead zones.

-- Google Wifi is a home Wi-Fi system that allows you to use the internet in more places in your home.
+- Google Wifi is a home Wi-Fi system that allows you to have reliable internet in more places in your home.

-- On top of great coverage, Google Wifi's Network Assist technology actively manages and optimizes your Wi-Fi network behind the scenes so you don’t have to.
-Google Wifi keeps your signal strong by intelligently transitioning you to the best Wifi point as you move throughout your home and the right Wi-Fi channel to avoid congestion.
+- On top of great coverage, Google Wifi keeps your signal strong by transitioning you to the best Wifi point as you move throughout your home and the right Wi-Fi channel to avoid congestion.

 - Need more coverage?
 Place additional points in different rooms for fast Wi-Fi in every corner of your home.
-We recommend putting them out in the open, about 1-2 rooms apart.
+We recommend putting them out in the open, about one to two rooms apart.

-- With the Family Wi-Fi features available on the Google Home and Google Wifi apps, you decide when your kids have access to the internet on their devices.
-Pause Wi-Fi on your kids' devices on demand or on a regular schedule and automatically block access to millions of adult websites.
+- With Family Wi-Fi, you decide when your kids have access to the internet on their devices.
+You can pause your kids' devices as needed or on a regular schedule and automatically block access to millions of adult websites.